Tying (commerce): Apple products

 In July 2010, federal regulators clarified the issue when they determined it was lawful to unlock (or in other terms, "jail break") the iPhone, declaring that there was no basis for copyright law to assist Apple in protecting its restrictive business model.

 Jail breaking is removing operating system or hardware restrictions imposed on an iPhone (or other device).
 If done successfully, this allows one to run any application on the phone they choose, including applications not authorized by Apple.
 Apple told regulators that modifying the iPhone operating system leads to the creation of an infringing derivative work that is protected by copyright law.
 This means that the license on the operating system forbids software modification.
-However, regulators agreed that modifying an iPhone's firmware/operating system to enable it to run an application that Apple has not approved fits comfortably within the four corners of fair use.
+However, regulators agreed that modifying an iPhone's firmware/operating system to enable it to run an application that Apple has not approved is undoubtedly fair use.